 For my first blog post I decided to start at the beginning of my journey as a student in Cardiff University, to shed some light on what it’s like being a new student (and hopefully to make a few people laugh at how I handled the first few days.)
 The first week is mainly focused Read more

-Each Insider has their own blog but you can also follow them on Twitter or ask them questions on Facebook.
+Each student has their own section on the blog but you can also ask them any questions you might have in the comments or on the Cardiff University Admissions Facebook page.